CYBER SAVINGS: NIOSH-Approved N99 Masks for less than 60 cents! Get them now!

 These 10.75" x 10.75" Hazardous Materials placards conform to D.O.T.
-HM-206 regulations.
-The regulations require placards on the front, back and sides of vehicles, so most customers normally purchase these in multiples of four.
-Our placards are sold singly and in economical packages of 25 or 100.
+HM-206 regulations which require placards on the front, back and sides of vehicles.
+These placards are sold in packages of 25 or 100 only.
 For corresponding Class 4 Spontaneously Combustible DOT shipping labels see item # 03034.

 These placards are available in three different materials:

 |Polycoated Tagboard||Made from a semi-rigid paper card stock with a water resistant coating on both sides.
 This material is intended for single trip usage, at an economical price.
 Intended for use with placard holders.|

 |Rigid Plastic||Manufactured on durable plastic able to withstand repeated usage under any weather conditions.
 The ink is applied using a silk screen process to ensure print quality and resist fading.
 Intended for use with placard holders.|

 |Permanent Self-Adhesive Vinyl||Intended for permanent application on the transport vehicle.
 They are constructed with an outdoor grade 4-mil vinyl with an aggressive permanent adhesive backing.
 Once applied, these placards provide a permanent DOT marking solution.|

 Magnetic versions are also available by special order (please inquire).

 TECHNICAL NOTE 1: The US Department of Transportation's DOT Chart 15, Hazardous Materials Markings, Labeling and Placarding Guide is a terrific full-color compliance guide for placarding and labeling and is available for download from their web site.